-In our house, we call these cross quarter days the “Halfway Days.”
-It wasn’t until starting Tinkergarten that we paid much mind to these days, but it has become tradition for us to note and even celebrate them in small but sweet ways.
-To us, it’s seemed clear that embracing halfway days has helped us all connect to the environment, look forward to the next season and actually savor the season we’re in all the more.
+It wasn’t until starting Tinkergarten that we paid much mind to Groundhog Day, but it has become tradition for us to note and even celebrate it in small but sweet ways.
+It has helped us connect to the natural environment, look forward to the next season and actually savor the winter season that we’re in all the more.

 And, we’re not alone on this.
 Ancient peoples were very attentive to seasons and the position of the sun in the sky, because their livelihood depended on planting and harvesting at the proper times.
 Festivals were timed around this half way day between winter and spring—some of which gave roots to holidays still celebrated in our culture.
 From the Groundhog Day (strikingly similar to the ancient Celtic festival of Imbolc still celebrated by many people across the world) to Chinese New Year, people stop to note this important moment—so let’s make the most of it this weekend!

-Why is marking these eight days helpful to kids?
+Why is marking these kids of days helpful to kids?

-Connects us to nature: First, noticing and naming these eight days grounds our kids and us in the rhythm of nature.
+Connects us to nature: First, noticing and naming the transitions between seasons and the half way points like Groundhog Day grounds our kids and us in the rhythm of nature.
 Many of us no longer rely on timing our harvest to survive, but we still need to connect to the natural world in order to thrive.

 Teaches about cycles: The world is full of cycles, and the earlier kids develop a sense of the cycle of a year, the more readily they can understand and look for the cyclical patterns all around them.